AdaCore/spark2014/docs/lrm/source/packages.rst

 .. _etu-type_invariants:

-[Type invariants are not currently supported in |SPARK| but are intended to be introduced in a future release.]

 .. todo:: Add support for type invariants in SPARK 2014.
           To be completed in a post-Release 1 version of this document.